-LSU quarterback Joe Burrow won this year's Heisman Trophy by posting the largest margin of victory in history.
-He topped runner-up Jalen Hurts of Oklahoma by 1,846 points.
-As impressive as Burrow's victory is, on many occasions the Heisman race can come down to a very small amount of votes.
+While Alabama wide receiver DeVonta Smith is the favorite to win the Heisman Trophy, there is no runaway front-runner in this year's race.
+On many occasions the Heisman race can come down to a very small amount of votes.
 In some years, the preseason front-runner has lost steam and in others, a dark horse has emerged late in the season.

 Before we delve into this list, I wanted to note that first Heisman winner, University of Chicago running back Jay Berwanger, won by 55 votes in 1935.
 However, I am not including him on this list because the voting pool was much smaller than it was in subsequent years.
 Now with that out of the way, here are the five closest Heisman Trophy races of all time.